dariyasydykova/tidyroc/README.md

     # combine the two datasets to make an ROC curve for each model
     glm.out <- bind_rows(glm.out1, glm.out2)

+Now that I have fitted values, I can make a plot with two ROC curves and a plot with two precision-recall curves.
+I can also calculate the area under each of the ROC curves.

 #### Plot ROC curves for 2 different models